dhoyle/splicedocs-jekyll/pages/BestPractices/Ingestion/BulkImport.md

 The following table summarizes the parameters you use when calling the `BULK_IMPORT_HFILE` and `SYSCS_SPLIT_TABLE_OR_INDEX` procedures.

+The [Data Ingestion Parameter Values](bestpractices_ingest_params.html) topic in this chapter provides reference information for all of these parameters.
+{: .noteNote}

 <table>
     <caption class="tblCaption">Table 1: Bulk HFile Import Parameters</caption>
     <col width="25%"/>